piano-miles/blockscript/README.md

 A typed language that compiles into Scratch files, providing young learners with a bridge between visual block programming and a typed coding environment.

 - **NOTE: This project is still in very early stages of development.
-It is currently unfinished and will not work.**
+It is currently unfinished and does not work.**

 ---